lopcode/vips-ffm/README.md

 and [faster](https://github.com/lopcode/vips-ffm/issues/59#issuecomment-2367634956) than AWT or JNI-based alternatives.

 Supports a vast range of image formats, including HEIC, JXL, WebP, PNG, JPEG, and more.
 Pronounced "vips (like zips) eff-eff-emm".
+The project is relatively new, but aims to be production ready.
 Tested on macOS 14, Windows 11, and Linux (Ubuntu 24.04).

 Used the library, or just like what you've read so far?
 Please give the repo a star 🌟️!